Billeting Policy Procedure

 b) Guidelines for team officials

 i.
 The billeting families are to apply and be approved by the minor hockey association.
-The Association is responsible for ensuring that police check, vulnerable person’s check, or other reference checks) Minor hockey associations are to ensure that only responsible, reliable billets, are chosen – for more information refer to SHA Rink Safe website
+The Association is responsible for ensuring that police check, vulnerable person’s check, or other reference checks) Minor hockey associations are to ensure that only responsible, reliable billets, are chosen – for more information refer to Hockey Saskatchewan Rink Safe website.

 ii.
 Ensure that the parents of the billeted players are aware of the billeting families’ contact information and if possible, meet the family via phone or in person.